boldium-eric-mikkelsen/reaction-buttons/readme.txt

 * If you use your own CSS, you'll need to update it!
 This upgrade changes how the reaction data is saved and will convert automatically.
 But [saving your wordpress database](http://codex.wordpress.org/WordPress_Backups) just in case is a good idea, especially if you might want to ose an old version.

 == Changelog ==
+= 2.1.6 =
+* You should be able to use apostrophes in button names now.

+= 2.1.5 =
+* Added support for the [Cache Enabler Plugin](https://wordpress.org/plugins/cache-enabler/), thanks to [@matthiaspabst](https://wordpress.org/support/users/matthiaspabst/).

+= 2.1.4 =
+* Fixed v2.0 upgrade routine

+= 2.1.3 =
+* Added filter to conditionally disable the output based on post type.
+Check [here for an example](https://wordpress.org/support/topic/filter-the-output-for-more-developer-flexibility/).
+Thanks Matt Cromwell!
+* Fixed deprecated syntax when adding the settings menu, thanks flufftron!
+* fixed some typos and such

+= 2.1.2 =
+* Added css-class 'rb-chosen' that is added to the clicked button when only one click is allowed.
+If you allow to click each button at least once, use the old voted class instead.

+= 2.1.1 =
+* fixed https related problem (replaced bloginfo() with site_url())

 = 2.1.0 =
 * added the possibilities to sort the buttons by votes